menegroth/menegroth.github.io/changes/README.md

 ## Lexicon Format

 Words in the lexicon files are separated from their gloss by ` = ` (an equals sign surrounded by spaces), and from each other by line breaks.
-Certain symbols may precede a word to indicate that it should not be used to check the output of sound changes when using that lexicon as a golden master.
-A leading `!` indicates that a word is irregular or an innovation, and so can't be derived via sound change rules.
-A leading `*` means that the word is reconstructed from a later attested form, and shouldn't be treated as authoritative.
+A `!` before a word indicates that it is irregular or an innovation, and so can't be derived via sound change rules.
+A leading `*` means that the word is reconstructed from an attested form in a different epoch, and is only as accurate as the sound change scripts.

 Lines beginning with `#` are treated as comments–they aren't affected by sound changes or printed in the output.